Hauken1/FitGain/README.md

 # FitGain
 Fitness application.
-Will be working on this spring 2017 when time permits.
+Working on a commercial project instead.